Cosmian/CipherCompute/README.md

 These 2 datasets are owned by two companies and are very sensitive, so they cannot be shared in cleartext to each other participants.

-An MPC (Multi-Party Computation) program has been designed in Rust to compute a merge join and will be used in this example.
+This MPC (Multi-Party Computation) program has been designed in Rust to compute a merge join and will be used in this example.

 The MPC system requires 3 participants at minimum, so in this example one participant will play the role of an arbiter.